zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Judy says, “Okay, I think I can make it around 4:00 .”
 When someone says “around 4:00” they mean approximately; maybe a few minutes before, maybe a few minutes after.
 Harry says, however, “Not aroun d 4:00.
 You need to be here at 4:00 sharp, got that?”
 “Sharp” is here used to mean exactly, precisely, at a specific time.
 So when we’re talking about time, a nd you want to give someone an exact time, you might say, “I want you to leave at 8:45 sharp.”
 That means exactly at 8:45, not before, not after.
 Another wa y of saying this would be “on the dot.”
 “I want you here by 8:00 on the dot.”
 That’ s exactly at 8:00.

 Harry says, “I’m sticking my neck out for you.”
 “T o stick your neck out for (someone)” means to take a risk, to perhaps say som ething or do something that could hurt you but it could also help you or, in th is case, help someone else.
 “I’m going to stick my neck out for my brother and say t hat he will be here at 8:00.”
 If he isn’t here at 8:00 I might be in trouble, but I am going to take a risk; I’m going to stick my neck out for him.
-In general, you can use the expression not for “him,” but for yourself; you can just say, “I’m goi ng to stick my neck and say that the capital of Spain is Madrid.”
+In general, you can use the expression not for “him,” but for yourself; you can just say, “I’m going to stick my neck and say that the capital of Spain is Madrid.”
 You’re saying I m ight be wrong; I’m taking a risk.
 If I’m wrong, I’m sure several thousand Spaniards w ill email me, so I’m sticking my neck out.
 Actually, I’m pretty sure Madrid is t he capital of Spain!

 So, Harry is sticking his neck out for Judy.
 How i s he doing that?
 By recommending her for the job.
 “To recommend,” of c ourse, means to say something that someone should do or not do based on  or coming from your own opinions, knowledge, or experiences.
 Harry is stic king his neck out for Judy by recommending her for the job.
 “So,” he says, “don’ t let me down.”
 “To let (someone) down,” or “to let down (someone),” is ano ther phrasal verb meaning to disappoint someone, not to meet someone’s expect ations.